duongqvu/duongqvu/README.md

 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning integrating DS in production with hardware
 - 💞️ I’m looking to collaborate on any data projects
-- 📫 How to reach me: Slack 8AM - 4PM EST
+- 📫 How to reach me: dqvu.ubc@gmail.com
 - 😄 Pronouns: She/Her

 <!---